georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

 The last pattern I'll talk about in this part of the article is about how to connect an app with external "systems", such as server API, browser's local storage, cookies etc. Although I'll only provide examples of communication with servers, the two main ideas are the same for other types of external systems:

-* Observable **stores** should be the **only part of an app that knows about external systems**.
+* Observable **stores** (or other services containing business logic) should be the **only part of an app that knows about external systems**.
 * Observable stores should not communicate with external systems directly - a **proxy service** should be used to abstract away communication details.

 The following examples demonstrate how these ideas translate into practice when communicating with a REST API.
-The proxy service in this case is called `CoffeeListEndpoint` and is injected into the store as `endpoint`.
+The proxy service in this case is called `CoffeeListEndpoint` and it is injected into the store as `endpoint`.
 The store uses it to reload a list of candidates on initialization and when user wants to sort the list of candidates (omitted in the example for clarity).

 <span class="highlight-filename">
     <a href="https://github.com/jurebajt/coffee-election-ng-app-example/blob/master/src/app/features/coffee-list/services/coffee-list.store.ts" target="_blank">coffee-list.store.ts</a>